-PHYS 341 Mechanics
+PHYS 340 Mechanics

 An intermediate course in classical mechanics.
 General treatment of the motion of particles in two and three dimensions, using Cartesian and polar coordinate systems.
 Static equilibrium of systems is studied, as is the central-force problem and rigid-body rotation, including the inertia tensor.
 Introduction to the Lagrangian and Hamiltonian formulations of mechanics.
 Three hours lecture per week.
-Prerequisite: Grades of "C" or better in PHYS 206, MA 233 and MA 334.
-Fall semester, odd-numbered years starting 2013.
+Prerequisite: Grades of "C" or better in PHYS 331.
+Spring semester, odd-numbered years.